Bishop-Laboratory/correlationAnalyzeR/README.md

 ## Installation

-First release coming soon...
+First CRAN release coming soon...
 For now, correlationAnalyzeR can be installed from the development verion:

 ``` r
 ## install.packages("devtools")